ChakraOpticsLab/SIFT/README.md

 # Signal Improved ultra-Fast Light-sheet Microscope (SIFT)
 ## SIFT initiatives
 SIFT is a clear tisuue microscopic inititive that is capable to image centimeter scale tissue with isotropic submicron resolution.
-We developmed a tissue imaging pipeline where we determine the tissue boundary using deep learning (DL) based tissue informative image distinction.
-We also built a microsope which either enhances SNR to the images or speed up the frame acquisition rate by 4 fold compared to the existing ASLM microscope.
+Our initiative involves the development of a tissue imaging pipeline that utilizes deep learning (DL) techniques for precise tissue boundary determination.
+Additionally, we have engineered a microscope that enhances signal-to-noise ratio (SNR) in images and accelerates frame acquisition rates by up to four times compared to existing ASLM (Advanced Single Lens Microscopy) microscopes.

 ## Deep learning based tissue boundary evaluation
 ![Temp](https://github.com/ChakraOpticsLab/SIFT/assets/157768359/4cd070c1-b3f4-403e-b631-8704f13ffb89)

-This repository provides the tissue boundary classifier with a trained checkpoint.
-User may chose not to train the DL model rather they can use our trained chekpoint to identify informative image sets.
-User may chose to train train the network by themselves for more clarity.
-Interestingly, DL model is quite functional for any kind of tissues.
-The required dependencies are mentioned in the 'Requirement.txt' file.
-User may need to run only'Validationpy.py' file keeping the directory right which will reture the coordinate map enclosing the tissue boundary.
-Feature based DL classifier is more efficient and faster compared to intensity based thresholding methos.
+This repository offers a tissue boundary classifier along with a pre-trained checkpoint.
+Users have the option to skip training the deep learning (DL) model and instead utilize our pre-trained checkpoint for identifying informative image sets.
+However, users also have the flexibility to train the network themselves for enhanced clarity if desired.
+Notably, the DL model is highly versatile and functional across various tissue types.
+The necessary dependencies are outlined in the 'Requirement.txt' file.
+By running only the 'Validationpy.py' file and ensuring correct directory placement, users can obtain a coordinate map delineating the tissue boundary.
+It's worth mentioning that the feature-based DL classifier significantly outperforms intensity-based thresholding methods in terms of efficiency and speed.

 ## Intensity basedthresholding for tissue boundary evaluation
-We also developed an intensity based thresholding software which is also able to evaluate the tissue boundary though the intensity threshold is not a generalized thing for different tissues.
-The software and the required dependencies are mentioned in the 'Requirement.txt' file.
+Additionally, we have created an intensity-based thresholding software capable of assessing tissue boundaries.
+However, it's important to note that the intensity threshold may not be universally applicable across different tissue types.
+Both the software and its required dependencies are specified in the 'Requirement.txt' file.

 ## Citation
 If you find the work helpful in your resarch or work, please cite the following paper: